Country distribution from AmphibiaWeb's database: Philippines

 Habitat and Ecology

-Its range includes a few protected areas, including Mount Malindang National Park and Mount Apo Natural Park.
-Conservation measures must include the regulation and proper disposal of pesticides and herbicides, and the protection of the remaining rainforest habitats, especially riverine habitats and gallery forests.
+The range of this species includes a few protected areas.
+Conservation measures must include the regulation and proper disposal of pesticides and herbicides, and the protection of the remaining rainforest, especially riverine habitats and gallery forests.
 Levels of human exploitation of this species need to be investigated to determine if harvesting from the wild needs to be managed more sustainably.

-Arvin Diesmos, Angel Alcala, Rafe Brown, Leticia Afuang, Genevieve Gee, Katie Hampson, Mae Leonida Diesmos, Aldrin Mallari, Perry Ong, Dondi Ubaldo, Baldwin Gutierrez 2004.
-Limnonectes parvus.
+Arvin Diesmos, Angel Alcala, Rafe Brown, Leticia Afuang, Genevieve Gee, Katie Hampson, Mae Leonida Diesmos, Aldrin Mallari, Perry Ong, Marisol Pedregosa, Dondi Ubaldo, Baldwin Gutierrez 2004.
+Limnonectes macrocephalus.
 In: IUCN 2012